 Informal Disciplinary Actions

 At the close of FINRA’s investigation, FINRA’s staff analyzes the evidence and the law and determines whether a violation appears to have occurred.
-If the violation is of a minor nature and there is no customer harm or detrimental market impact, the matter may be resolved with an informal disciplinary action, such as the issuance of a Cautionary Action.
+Suppose the violation is minor, and there is no customer harm or detrimental market impact.
+In that case, the matter may be resolved with an informal disciplinary action, such as issuing a Cautionary Action.

-An informal disciplinary action is one that is not reported on a brokerage firm’s Form BD (Uniform Application for Broker-Dealer Registration) or on an individual’s Form U-4.
+An informal disciplinary action is not reported on a brokerage firm’s Form BD (Uniform Application for Broker-Dealer Registration) or an individual’s Form U-4.
 Instead, an informal action is a private admonishment that FINRA believes the broker or advisor has violated securities laws or rules.

 Formal Disciplinary Actions

-Most formal disciplinary actions settle before litigation through the issuance of a settlement agreement called a Letter of Acceptance, Waiver and Consent.
-An AWC is a document, available to the public, which sets forth FINRA’s findings of fact and the sanctions imposed.
+Most formal disciplinary actions settle before litigation through the issuance of a settlement agreement called a Letter of Acceptance, Waiver, and Consent.
+An AWC document sets forth FINRA’s findings of fact and the sanctions imposed.

-If the broker or financial advisor is unable to settle, with FINRA, the formal disciplinary action, then FINRA’s Enforcement Department or FINRA’s Market Regulation Department files, with FINRA’s Office of Hearing Officers, a complaint against the broker.
+If the broker or financial advisor cannot settle, with FINRA, the formal disciplinary action, then FINRA’s Enforcement Department or FINRA’s Market Regulation Department files, with FINRA’s Office of Hearing Officers, a complaint against the broker.
 The respondent broker files an answer to the complaint.

 The broker and FINRA try the case, before a Hearing Officer and two industry panelists, at a disciplinary hearing.
-The hearing is not as a formal as a trial in court, but it takes place in a similar manner.
-The broker has certain rights to appeal from any adverse decision of the hearing panel.
+The hearing is not as formal as a trial in court, but it similarly takes place.
+The broker has certain rights to appeal any adverse decision of the hearing panel.

-On behalf of brokers, the Law Offices of David S. Rich skillfully negotiates, with FINRA, settlements of formal disciplinary actions.
-When a settlement cannot be reached, the Law Offices of David S. Rich aggressively defends the brokers in disciplinary hearings before hearing panels.
+On behalf of brokers, the Law Offices of David S. Rich skillfully negotiate, with FINRA, settlements of formal disciplinary actions.
+When a settlement cannot be reached, the Law Offices of David S. Rich aggressively defend the brokers in disciplinary hearings before hearing panels.